Bengali food in Darjeeling

 While there are several eateries and restaurants in Darjeeling that offer Bengali food in order to capitalize on this demand, unfortunately there aren't many authentic places.

 Here are the ones that should be your targets:

 A good option is to walk down the road below Keventer's (Robertson Road) and you will shortly come across a Bengali restaurant on the left known as Mahakal Restaurant.
-It's only a minute's walk from Gandhi Road Traffic Police Point.
+It's only a half-a-minute walk from Gandhi Road Traffic Police Point.
 It's a restaurant which is part of a hotel, but the restaurant is the one which is popular out of the two.